tomnil/tomnil.github.io/public/_/mail/IMapSync/imapsync.md

----
-layout: article
-title:  Migrate all your email from one site to another (command line)
+# 2019-03-11 Migrate all your email from one site to another (command line)
-description:
-date:   2019-03-11
-tags: tools mail
-supertag: tools
----

 ## Prerequisites